SKKU-SecLab/AdFlush/README.md

 > - `(index)` : Index of corresponding sample.
 Values are unique across both `trainset.csv` and `testset.csv`.
 > - `visit_id` : Visit ID obtained upon crawling via <a href="https://github.com/openwpm/OpenWPM">OpenWPM</a>.
 > - `<features used in WebGraph, AdGraph, WTAGraph>` : Aggregated columns of features used in the three studies are available in our dataset.
 The full list of features in order as in our dataset is available in `dataset/features.txt`.
-> - `req_url_[0-199]` : Character embeddings of request URL implemented in *De-Adlock*.
+> - `req_url_[0-199]` : Character embeddings of request URL implemented in *AdFlush*.
 The values are obtainable by mapping each character in the URLs of request to our character dictionary `reqwordvec.json` trained upon our trainset, and then average the values.
-> - `fqdn_[0-29]` : Character embeddings of source URL implemented in *De-Adlock*.
+> - `fqdn_[0-29]` : Character embeddings of source URL implemented in *AdFlush*.
 The values are obtainable by mapping each character in the URLs of request to our character dictionary `fqdnwordvec.json` trained upon our trainset, and then average the values.
 > - `label` : Truth value of the corresponding sample.
 1 indicates advertisement or web tracker sample, and 0 indicates as benign sample.